pjaos/retirement_finances/setup_savings_accounts.md

   This should be selected if this account should be included in your retirement planning finances.
-  Typically this would be checked initially but can be unchecked if the account is no longer used or has funds that you don't wish to be included in funding your retirement.
+  Typically this would be checked initially but can be unchecked if the account is no longer used or contains money that you don't wish to be included in funding your retirement.

 - Bank/Building Society Name

   The name of the organisation where the savings are held.
-This is a required field (I.E you must enter something) but again, initially, when getting used to how this program can be used you may wish to enter dummy data.
-You can repeat this for all fields on all the forms presented if you wish.
+This is a required field (I.E you must enter something).
+Initially, when getting used to how this program can be used you may wish to enter dummy data.

 - Account Name